EdwardBock/meta-framework-multi-tenant/apps/nextjs/src/glue/README.md

 # Blocks

-This is the glue that connects our internal ui components with the content result from the service.
+This is the glue that connects our ui components with landingpages from cms and data from services.